alterNERDtive/swaybg-swapper/README.md

    `~/.config/systemd/user/swaybg-swapper.timer.d/timer.conf` and edit the `60m`
    timer to your desire.

-You probably also want a way to start the service when sway starts.
+You probably also want to start the service when sway starts.
 There are various ways to do that.
 If you want to keep it simple, `exec` a simple `systemctl --user start swaybg-swapper.service` in your sway config.
-If you want to do it “right”, set up some `sway-session.target` and a dropin config for the service that binds it to that, then have sway run the target on startup.
+If you want to do it “right”, set up some `sway-session.target` and a drop-in config for the service that binds it to that, then have sway run the target on startup.

 If you want to do it in any other way, go ahead!
+I’m not your dad.
+At least I’m fairly confident that I’m not.

 ## Known Issues

-Since I have hacked this in a couple h from concept to “eh, works well enough”, it is not very resilient.
+Since I have hacked this in a couple hours from concept to “eh, works well enough”, it is not very resilient.
 You mess up the timer/service, you have syntax errors in your configuration file … it will just die instead of spawning a `swaybg` process.

 On the plus side, you’ll notice when it doesn’t work.
 Since, you know, you don’t get your wallpapers.